aptech/docs/docs/plotsetjitterrange.rst

 Purpose
 ----------------

-Sets the allowable jitter range for :func:`plotBox` or :func:`plotScatter` plots.
+Adds a small random perturbation (jitter) to :func:`plotBox` outliers, or :func:`plotScatter` plots so that overlapping observations can be better seen.

 Format
 ----------------